-Recently, Hackney has seen a rise in adolescent entrants to care.
-This cohort is most likely to have multiple placement moves which both increases the risk of a range of poor outcomes, and is a drain on resources.
-This is also the most likely age group to be flagged as at risk of child sexual exploitation, gang involvement and criminal activity.
-Existing services within the current care economy do not meet these needs; there is a lack of high quality residential placements in Hackney.
-There are a number of additional barriers to effectively supporting edge of care adolescents in Hackney, including: negative influences, such as criminal networks; statutory processes and timescales which do not provide the space for tailored responses for individual families and insufficient foster care capacity.
+Hackney has seen a rise in adolescent entrants to care over the last five years, with 25% of entrants to care from this cohort in 2014.
+Adolescents are most likely to have multiple placement moves and to be flagged as at risk of child sexual exploitation, gang involvement and criminal activity.
+Barriers to supporting edge of care adolescents in Hackney include a lack of high-quality residential placements; negative influences, such as criminal networks; statutory processes and timescales that do not provide the space for tailored responses for individual families; and insufficient foster care capacity.

 The Family Learning Intervention Programme (FLIP) is an innovative model for the delivery of edge of care interventions which focuses on working with families to strengthen their long-term resilience, raise aspiration, and empower and enable parents to parent effectively.

 The project initially had three components: tailored interventions in a residential ‘home away from home’ for families and children on the edge of care; preventative work with younger children at risk of coming into care; and building the capacity of foster carers to meet the needs of adolescents.

 Due to significant barriers in moving towards full implementation, throughout the evaluation period, FLIP operated as an interim model, based in temporary residential settings.